drraccoony/ReforgeMulch/README.md

 ![ArmaReforgerBloodGulch](img/readmeBanner.png)

-Attempts to import a Blood Gulch FBX from Halo:CE into the Arma Reforger game using the Reforger Tools.
+Initial attempts to import a Blood Gulch FBX from Halo:CE into the Arma Reforger game using the Reforger Tools.
+This was done while learning the World Editor IDE toolset and is quite incomplete.

 ## Getting Started